ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

         Phi Coef.:    0.83 (min. expected: 0.83)

 ```
-Please note that the `min. expected` values refer to thresholds that are used to determine whether the test shall fail because of some unexpected degeneration of the results.
+Please note that the `min. expected` values refer to thresholds that are used to determine whether the test shall fail because of some unexpected degradation of the results.

 * `SadSamCodeTraceabilityLinkRecoveryEvaluation`: evaluation of the transitive trace links between SAD and code (via SAM).
 * `SamCodeTraceabilityLinkRecoveryEvaluation`: evaluation of the trace links between SAM and code.